anoma/namada/documentation/dev/src/explore/libraries/cli.md

 Probably the most widely used CLI library in Rust.

-With version 2.x, we'd probably want to use it with [Structops](https://github.com/TeXitoi/structopt) for deriving.

-But we can probably use 3.0, which is not yet stable, but is pretty close <https://github.com/clap-rs/clap/issues/1037>.
-This version comes with deriving attributes and also other new ways to build CLI commands.
+With version 2.x, we'd probably want to update clap to 3.x: this version comes with deriving attributes and also other new ways to build CLI commands (previously, deriving was only provided by [StructOpt](https://github.com/TeXitoi/structopt), which is now in maintenance mode).